ChetanaShiva/JS_Projects/README.md

 # JS_Projects
-JavaScript projects that showcase usage of events, callback functions and all the functionalities of a potential vanillaJS.
+JavaScript projects that showcase usage of events,animations, sounds, callback functions and all the functionalities of a potential vanillaJS.